wso2/docs-choreo-dev/en/docs/manage/api-rate-limit.md

 ## API level rate-limiting

 API level rate limiting applies to the all the operations in the API.
+All the operations in the API will share the request count allocated for the specified time unit.

 ![API level rate-limit](../assets/img/manage/api-level-rate-limit.png){.cInlineImage-full}

 ## Operation level rate-limiting

 In the operation level rate-limiting, you can configure different rate-limiting values for each operation.
-All the operations in the API will share the request count allocated for the specified time unit.
+In this method, you can define different rate-limiting values for each operation.
+This will allow you to protect the critical operations.

 ![Operation level rate-limit](../assets/img/manage/operation-level-rate-limit.png){.cInlineImage-full}